This post may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our affiliate disclosure

 1. Simple Spray Technique

-Spray 3% hydrogen peroxide directly onto the grout and let it sit for at least 30 minutes.
+Spray 3% hydrogen peroxide directly onto the grout and let it sit for a few hours.
 The fizzing helps lift the mold, so when you rinse it off, most of the black stains will be gone.
+I recommend this Lucasol Food Grade Hydrogen Peroxide Spray

 2. Make a Paste of Baking Soda & Hydrogen Peroxide

 Grab some baking soda and hydrogen peroxide, and mix them together until you get a nice thick paste.
 Just spread it right onto your grout and let it hang out overnight.
-In the morning, the mold should come off easily when you rinse, with no need for scrubbing.
+In the morning, the mold should come off easily when you rinse, without scrubbing.

 3. Use a Foaming Cleaner

-Try a foaming peroxide cleaner because it sticks to vertical grout lines longer.
-This helps the peroxide work better on mold that hides in corners.
+Try a foaming cleaner like this because it sticks to vertical grout lines longer.
+This helps the foam work better on mold that hides in corners.

 4. Steam and Peroxide

-Run hot water to fill your bathroom with steam, then spray peroxide on the grout.
-The steam opens the grout’s pores, letting peroxide go deeper and kill mold at its roots.
+Make a steam with hot water in your bathroom.
+Spray peroxide on the grout.
+The steam helps the peroxide go deeper and kill the mold.

 The Simplest Method To Clean Grout Without Needing To Scrub